 The Arts Board is currently accepting applications for the Woodland Indian Arts Individual Artist Award (IAA)

-, a pilot program designed to recognize Wisconsin Native American artists of exceptional talent and to address the professional development needs of individual Native American artists.
-In FY19, the Wisconsin Arts Board will award one Individual Artist Award to a professional visual artist.
+, a pilot program designed to recognize Wisconsin Native American artists of exceptional talent, encourage creative achievement, and to support the sustained practice of individual Native American artists.
+In FY20, the Wisconsin Arts Board will award one Individual Artist Award to an outstanding performing or literary artist.
 See the Woodland Indian Arts Initiative grant program for details.

 2014: The Wisconsin Arts Board partnered with the Wisconsin Indian Education Association in 2013-14 to conduct fieldwork in multiple Native communities across the state.
 The goal was to assess the level and types of arts activities as well as to identify needs and interests in Native arts communities in Wisconsin.
 Three reports summarize the findings:

 This manuscript documents some of the 75 master artists and 150 apprentices from Ho Chunk, Menominee, Ojibwa, Potawatomi, Oneida, and Stockbridge-Munsee nations who participated in the Arts Board's Folk Arts Apprentice Program' earliest years.